copsTvFan/cops-episode-guide/guide.md

   and isn't happy about this.
 Deputy Elizabeth Linot chased him last night and the girl was there.
 She waved and toyed with them.
 She is 23, only knew him a couple of days and the airbags hit her.
-- (12:38 AM Stolen Vehicle) Deputy Theron Hardesty always wanted to be a cop.
+- (Pierce County, WA -- 12:38 AM Stolen Vehicle) South Hill Precinct.
+Deputy Theron Hardesty always wanted to be a cop.
 He tries to stop a car that runs down dirt and gravel roads, south on Meridian, hits stop sticks doing 70mph, takes a couple of turns then suddenly stops and gives up.
 There is a knife and 2 kids in the car.
 His girlfriend says she knew he wasn't going to stop and knew the police didn't know her kids were there and was afraid they would get PITed and hurt the kids.
 Sgt.
 Paul Schneider lets her sit with the kids.
   He ran because he has warrants and didn't want to go to jail.
 The truck is his friends and the key is in the ignition, except there is no key.
 He thought it was stolen, but wanted to go to his parents.
-- (12:57 AM Stolen Vehicle) Deputy Kris Nordstrom takes the call of a car taken at gunpoint from a junkyard and follows them.
+- (Pierce County, WA -- 12:57 AM Stolen Vehicle) South Hill Precinct.
+Deputy Kris Nordstrom takes the call of a car taken at gunpoint from a junkyard and follows them.
 Stephanie is the white driver.
 Deputy Frank Brown leads her back and cuffs her.
 The fat female passenger is called out with MP's as backup.
 Steph says she bought the car from New York Dave whom she dates, two days ago for $200.
 It broke down, had no gas and just got it back today.
   They find a bag of meth under the front console and a drug kit with a pipe.
   The car has no ignition and the passenger met Steph in jail and she swore it wasn't stolen, but she thought it might be.
 Steph was going to take chicken to a sick friend.
 The car is towed away.

 ## CP-1519